 - Participate in a continuum of meaningful work-based learning opportunities to help them affirm their interest in the industry and gain valuable hands-on experiences and soft skills while earning social capital with industry employers.

-AMP-IT supports school districts to accelerate and deepen aspects of their existing IT pathways by designing opportunities for high school students to earn more than 15 hours of early college credit that seamlessly stack into associate and bachelor’s degree programs.
-Early college credit will be available through both IT career-focused course sequences and general education courses in math, English, science, and social sciences, selected based on their strategic value for articulation into aligned postsecondary credential opportunities.
-AMP-IT collaboratives will develop a regional version of the Illinois Model Programs of Study Guide in Information Technology, using a data-driven, backward-mapping approach that extends from the areas of job growth down through the high school course sequence.
+Through 2025, AMP-IT supported school districts in accelerating and deepening aspects of their existing IT pathways by designing opportunities for high school students to earn more than 15 hours of early college credit that seamlessly stack toward associate and bachelor’s degree programs.
+AMP-IT collaboratives developed a regional version of the Illinois Model Programs of Study Guide in Information Technology, using a data-driven, backward-mapping approach that extends from the areas of job growth down through the high school course sequence.
+The resulting programs of study incorporate early college credit in both IT career-focused course sequences and general education courses in math, English, science, and social sciences, selected for their strategic value in articulating aligned postsecondary credential opportunities.

-Through this project, EdSystems is also investing in work-based learning, data evaluation, and teacher credentialing around IT pathways to help scale and sustain AMP-IT.
+Through this project, EdSystems also invested in work-based learning, data evaluation, and teacher credentialing around IT pathways to help scale and sustain AMP-IT.

-- In partnership with Discovery Partners Institute, we are offering subsidized scholarships for graduate-level computer science coursework to help qualify teachers to teach computer science courses, potentially for dual credit.
+- In partnership with the Discovery Partners Institute, we offered subsidized scholarships for graduate-level computer science coursework to help qualify teachers to teach computer science courses, potentially for dual credit.

-- In partnership with Work-Based Learning Alliance, we are providing students access to turn-key, virtual work-based learning opportunities that meet Illinois requirements for a career development experience or team-based challenge.
-Students can complete a paid cybersecurity project experience and earn the IBM SkillBuild Cybersecurity Credential.
+- In partnership with the Work-Based Learning Alliance, we provided students access to turn-key, virtual work-based learning opportunities that meet Illinois requirements for a career development experience or team-based challenge.
+Students had the opportunity to complete a paid cybersecurity project experience and earn the IBM SkillBuild Cybersecurity Credential.

-- In collaboration with the NIU Research and Data Collaborative, we are designing a new data infrastructure to collect disaggregated student-level data and enable longitudinal reporting and analyses.
+- In collaboration with the NIU Research and Data Collaborative, we designed a new data infrastructure to collect disaggregated student-level data and enable longitudinal reporting and analyses.
+Collected data was published in an AMP-IT Dashboard.